aonemd/tttoe/README.md

 You can pass two command-line parameters to the binary:
 - the first parameter is the size of the grid, for example, you can pass 4 to play in a 4x4 sized grid: `./ttt 4`.
 Defaults to 3
-- the second parameter is the game mode; 0 for two-player mode, 1 for AI mode.
+- the second parameter is the game mode; 0 for two-player mode: `./ttt 3 0`, 1
+  for AI mode: `./ttt 3 1`.
 Defaults to 0

 ### License